 A: There are rare times while editing that I realize a manuscript isn’t for me.
 Usually, that occurs because the subject matter isn’t something I’m comfortable editing, or I believe the manuscript needs too much craft work (for example, I’m making the same basic craft commentary over and over again), or something else along those lines.
 In those cases, I’ll only charge the client for the pages I’ve edited, if any.
 The deposit balance of the unedited pages will be refunded, as applicable, and any portion I edited will be delivered to the client.
 Before I do so, I always reach out to the client to explain why I feel I’m not the right editor for the project and to confirm about refunding the deposit balance.

 Q: What is your rescheduling policy?

 A: I’m happy to reschedule projects, provided my schedule allows for it.
 If you need to push a project back, I’ll fit you in as soon as there is a slot available.
-However, please keep in mind that I book months in advance, so I really appreciate you providing your manuscript and payment in a timely manner.
+However, please keep in mind that I often book months in advance, so I really appreciate you providing your manuscript and payment in a timely manner.